mdkgray/calculaTOR/README.md

 ## Description

 Trying to work something out but forgot your calculator at home?
-This is a simple calculator application will assist in solving all those daily mathematical problems!
+This simple calculator application will assist in solving all those daily mathematical problems!
 Made with JavaScript, HTML, and CSS.

 ## Link to deployed application